soanvig/koteya.net/src/pages/blog/frontend-esm.md

 This will tell the browser, than whenever it is instructed to import `lodash`, it should in fact load local path: `./lodash.min.js`.

+Import maps can also be used to define all sort of aliases.

 {{h4|libraries-ts|Libraries with TypeScript}}

 Now, TypeScript might not work with libraries.
 For `ESNext` modules (TypeScript configuration) it doesn't know where to look for them - they have to work in the browser which has different import resolution that TypeScript cannot automatically reason about.